raphaelramosds/raphaelramosds/README.md

 Both sentences below are into Little prince's (Saint Exupèry) book.

-"It's only with the heart that one can see rightly; what is essential is invisible to the eyes" "On n'y voir bien qu'avec le coir, l'essential est invisible pour les yeux".
+> It's only with the heart that one can see rightly; what is essential is invisible to the eyes

+> On n'y voir bien qu'avec le coeur, l'essential est invisible pour les yeux